 1. Google Loves Video

 Google loves video because they see how users across the web are interacting with it at such a high rate.
 Ultimately, Google wants to provide the most appropriate, high-quality content for users when searching online.
 There’s a reason Google purchased YouTube for $1.65 billion in 2006.
 They identified how much people wanted video, and they’ve been wanting to satisfy that desire ever since.
 As a result, websites with video are looked upon favorably.
-Video is evidence of quality content.
+A video is evidence of quality content.
 So, search engine crawlers will see that your site contains rich media.

-2. Increase Engagement
+2. Increase Engagement for SEO

-Google keeps track of the average amount of time that users spend on your site and the bounce rate (a bounce is when a user visits your site, but leaves after only viewing one page).
+Google keeps track of the average amount of time that users spend on your site and the bounce rate (a bounce is when a user visits your site but leaves after only viewing one page).
 It doesn’t just do this for fun.
 It may not be a direct ranking signal, but there’s strong evidence that Google’s machine learning algorithms have created a ranking system that rewards sites with high levels of engagement.
 If users enjoy your site, they’ll stay on it longer.
 Remember, Google wants to provide users with the best possible experience for their search queries.
 So, the time spent on your site is a helpful indicator.

-Video comes into play when you’re trying to increase the amount of time people spend on your website.
+A video comes into play when you’re trying to increase the amount of time people spend on your website.
 55% of people consume videos thoroughly.
 That’s the highest amount of any type of content.
 It doesn’t matter if it’s podcasts, blogs, or news articles; video beats it all.
 With people taking the time to watch your video thoroughly, it means that they’ll be spending more time on your site, which is definitely a good thing.

 3. Video is Highly Shareable